On Graphical Models via Univariate Exponential Family Distributions: Statistical Guarantees on Learning Graphical Model Structures

-In this section, we study the problem of learning the graph structure of an underlying GLM graphical model, given i.i.d. samples.
-Specifically, we assume that we are given $n$ samples $X_1^n := \{X^{(i)}\}_{i=1}^{n}$, from a GLM graphical model,
+In this section, we study the problem of learning the graph structure of an underlying exponential family MRF, given i.i.d. samples.
+Specifically, we assume that we are given $n$ samples of random vector $X^{1:n} := \{X^{(i)}\}_{i=1}^{n}$, from a pairwise exponential family MRF,

 The goal in graphical model structure recovery is to recover the edges $E^*$ of the underlying graph $G = (V,E^*)$.
 Following \cite{Meinshausen06,RWL10,JRVS11}, we will approach this problem via neighborhood estimation: where we estimate the neighborhood of each node individually, and then stitch these together to form the global graph estimate.
-Specifically, if we have an estimate $\widehat{\mathcal{N}}(s)$ for the true neighborhood $\mathcal{N}^*(s)$, then we can estimate the overall graph structure as,
+Specifically, if we have an estimate $\widehat{N}(r)$ for the true neighborhood $N^*(r)$, then we can estimate the overall graph structure as,

+\paragraph{Remark.} Note that the node-neighborhood estimates $\widehat{N}(r)$ might not be symmetric (i.e. there may be a pair $(r,s) \in V \times V$, with $r \in \widehat{N}(s)$, but $s \not\in \widehat{N}(r)$).
+The graph-structure estimate in \eqref{EqnGraphEstimate} provides one way to reconcile these neighborhood estimates; see \citet{Meinshausen06} for some other ways to do so (though as they note, these different estimates have asymptotically identical sparsistency guarantees: given exponential convergence in the probability of node-neighborhood recovery to one, the probability that the node-neighborhood estimates are symmetric, and hence that the different ``reconciling'' graph estimates would become identical, also converges to one.)

 The problem of graph structure recovery can thus be reduced to the problem of recovering the neighborhoods of all the nodes in the graph.
 In order to estimate the neighborhood of any node in turn, we consider the sparsity constrained conditional MLE.
-Note that given the joint distribution in \eqref{EqnJointGLM}, the conditional distribution of $X_s$ given the rest of the nodes is given by,
+Note that given the joint distribution in \eqref{EqnJointGLM}, the conditional distribution of $X_r$ given the rest of the nodes is reduced to a GLM and given by,